Start9Labs/documentation/site/source/misc-guides/ca-ff.rst

     .. group-tab:: Android

-        .. note:: You must use Firefox Beta on Android.
+        .. warning:: You must use `Firefox Beta <https://blog.mozilla.org/security/2019/02/14/why-does-mozilla-maintain-our-own-root-certificate-store/>`_ on Android.
 The regular Firefox app will not work.

         #.
 Tap ``Kebab Menu > Settings > About Firefox`` and tap the Firefox icon 5 times to enable "developer mode"